 My ongoing work on the certification of grants claims and returns has not identified any significant issues to date in relation to the accounts or the Council's key financial systems.
-A more detailed report on my grant certification work will follow in the spring 2018 once this year's programme of certification work is complete.
+Once this year's programme is completed, we will provide feedback to the Council to allow any lessons learnt to be built into processes and procedures for the next round of claims.